Every car needs an MOT to prove it’s roadworthy. Mechanics make these annual health checks of your vehicle against a list of safety points.

 - Make sure your lights are working – including side lights and indicators – and replace any worn out bulbs.

-- Check your tyres are at the right pressure levels (type your reg into an online tool for the ideal PSI numbers).
-Also inspect the tread depth, ensuring it’s within the legal limit.
+- Check your tyres are at the right pressure levels (type your reg into an online tool for the ideal PSI numbers) and check your tread depth to make sure you're within the legal limit.

-When you drop your car off for its MOT at an approved test centre, a qualified technician will check to ensure all relevant parts are working to the legal standard.
+When you drop your car off for its MOT at an approved test centre, a qualified technician will test all relevant parts to see if they're working to the legal standard.
 For cars, this includes checking:

 - Exhaust emissions